proofgov/api/Return to Office/Building Access Appointments.md

 </details>

 # DELETE - Cancel a BuildingAccessAppointment
 This endpoint allows you to cancel an appointment.
-Note that you can only cancel appointments that haven't happend yet.
+You'll need to be the owner of the appointment or an administrator

 ```js
 axios({